 This suite comprises four new benchmarks and a reformed version of the existing overnight benchmark rate - the South African Benchmark Overnight Rate ("SABOR").
 The benchmark proposed as a replacement for SABOR is ZARONIA, which is an unsecured overnight rate.
-While the number of proposed interest rate benchmarks is not definitive, the ultimate outcome of reform will likely feature the coexistence of several interest rate benchmarks to fulfil different market and policy purposes.
+ZARONIA aims to measure the interest rate at which rand-denominated overnight wholesale funds in South Africa are obtained by banks.
+The calculation methodology for the benchmark is specified as a trimmed, volume-weighted mean of the central 80 per cent. of the distribution of interest rates paid on eligible unsecured overnight deposits.